 However, urine can take on a different shade for various reasons.
 Urine could present itself as pale yellow, dark yellow, brown, red, milky white and even orange.
 It doesn’t necessarily follow that a different tinge of urine is indicative of a health problem.
 Some of the colors are brought forth by the food and drinks ingested; others are due to medications; while others, still could point to an underlying health condition.

-What are the causes of Orange Urine?
+What are the causes of orange urine?

-In some instances, urine could appear orange.
 Peeing orange urine has several causes.
 It could be due to medications, food or food coloring, or certain medical conditions.
 Usually, the reason behind the coloring is absolutely harmless.
 However, there are cases in which the orange tint calls for a consultation with a doctor.

 - Food and food coloring

 Certain foods and drinks are naturally deeply colored that the hue seeps into the urine.
 Foods rich in beta-carotene are known to cause orange tinted pee.
-Some of the well known foods that could give rise to orange urine are blackberries, carrots, beet, beet soup, and rhubarb.
+Some of the well known foods that could give rise to such color in urine are blackberries, carrots, beet, beet soup, and rhubarb.
 Furthermore, candies, juices, drinks and other food that contain orange dye could result in the individual eliminating orange urine.